 Inline/Roller Hockey

-Learn-to-skate sessions are held at 8am on Saturdays at King's Sport Centre and cost CI$10 per class.
+Fun and very inclusive learn-to-skate sessions are held on Saturdays at King's Sport Centre.
 There is a hockey league that children can participate in with games held over the weekend and additional practices held during the week.
 Participation on a team varies from CI$200-CI$350 per season.

 Karate